OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * DEVDATAPROTECT ((development-time infosec).
 Protect (train/test) data, source code, configuration & parameters
   * Encryption of data at rest
     Links to standards:
     * 27002 control 5.33 Protection of records.
-Gap: complete coverage, with the particularities
+Gap: covers this control fully, with the particularities
     * [OpenCE on encryption of data at rest](https://www.opencre.org/cre/400-007)
   * Technical access control for the data, to limit access following the least privilege principle
     Links to standards:
     * 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
-Gap: complete coverage, with the particularities
+Gap: covers this control fully, with the particularities
     * [OpenCRE](https://www.opencre.org/cre/724-770)
   * Centralized access control for the data
     Links to standards: